 At the same time, the review also analyzed concerns associated with NGT products and their current and future applications, including the possible safety and environmental impact, for example, on biodiversity, the coexistence with organic and GM-free agriculture, as well as labelling.

 The Commission’s study also highlighted that NGTs are a very diverse set of techniques and can achieve different results, with some plant products produced by NGTs being as safe as conventionally bred plants for human and animal health and for the environment.

 The EU executive is now starting a wide and open consultation process to discuss the design of a new legal framework for these biotechnologies.

-The study was prepared following a request from the Council of the European Union which, in November 2019, asked the Commission to carry out a study in light of EU Court of Justice's controversial ruling on the status of novel genomic techniques.
+The Council of the European Union, in November 2019, asked the Commission to carry out a study in light of EU Court of Justice's controversial ruling on the status of novel genomic techniques.

 “This study reverses the ruling of the European Court of Justice (ECJ) and takes a factual and science-based approach on the issue, which the previous ruling was clearly lacking.